-“She reminded me of me,” says Ann, recalling the moment more than 15 years ago when she first met the teenage girl who would become her family’s first foster child.
+“She reminded me of me,” says Ann, recalling the moment more than 15 years ago when she first met the teenage girl who would become the first child her family would foster.

-Ann had been a foster child herself and always had an interest in becoming a foster parent.
+Ann had been in foster care herself and always had an interest in becoming a foster parent.
 However, it wasn’t until she met this particular girl – a friend of their biological daughter – that she and her husband, Bob, went through the process to become licensed as foster parents through HopeWell.

-Ann and Bob say the toughest part of being foster parents is reunification, when a child returns to live with his or her biological family.
-Even though they miss all of the children who once shared their home – sometimes for days and sometimes for years – they are comforted in knowing they gave them all the love and support they could.
+Ann and Bob say the toughest part of being foster parents is reunification, when a child returns to live with their biological family.
+Even though they miss all of the children who once shared their home – sometimes for days and sometimes for years – they are comforted in knowing they gave each of them all the love and support they could.
 Bob adds, “There’s always going to be someone else who needs help.”

-The Almeidas stay in touch with many of their former foster children – some are now adults and have their own children.
+The Almeidas stay in touch with many of the children they fostered – some are now adults and have their own children.
 Flipping through photos of them on her phone, Ann says, “They’re our extended family.”

 Bryce blossomed in Ann and Bob’s care.
 Ann says he was “a sponge” who loved to learn, even reading by the age of four.
-When the goal for Bryce changed to adoption, the Almeidas didn’t hesitate, and the adoption was finalized on November 22, 2013 – National Adoption Day.
-Today Bryce is a smart, compassionate, and energetic third grader.
+When the goal for Bryce changed to adoption, the Almeidas didn’t hesitate.
+The adoption was finalized on November 22, 2013 – National Adoption Day.
+Today, Bryce is a smart, compassionate, and energetic third-grader.
 He’s a member of the Friendship Club at school and still loves to read.
 He thinks it’s great to have so many big sisters and brothers too.

 “When you hear about the childhoods they’re up against, it breaks your heart,” says Bob.
 “None of these kids asked for this.”